Español

-Is Texas a No Fault State for Car Accidents?
+Is Texas a No-Fault State for Car Accidents?

-Is Texas a No Fault State for Car Accidents No, Texas is not a No Fault state.
+No, Texas is not a No-Fault state.
 Texas is an at-fault state.
 Texas' auto laws allow injured accident victims to hold liable parties accountable for the damages they cause.
 If the other driver doesn't have enough coverage to cover your expenses, you can then file a car accident lawsuit to recover the difference.
 An experienced car accident attorney can help you determine how Texas' auto laws will affect your case and your ability to collect the compensation you deserve.
-Need Legal Help?
-Let’s talk.

 No-Fault States vs. Fault States

 In a no-fault state, injured parties simply file damage claims with their own insurance companies.
 Nobody needs to prove fault to receive compensation.
 Most no-fault states require drivers to purchase personal injury protection (or PIP) insurance.
 This type of insurance coverage allows a policyholder to file a claim with their own insurance company to obtain compensation after an accident.

-However, no-fault laws do limit your ability to bring a lawsuit against the party liable for your crash.
+However, no-fault laws limit your ability to file a lawsuit against the party liable for your crash.
 By contrast, at-fault states, like Texas, follow a traditional fault-based system.
 This means you can sue the at-fault party for almost any type of loss after a collision (injuries, emotional distress, lost wages, etc.) Tort insurance, or fault insurance, is usually cheaper than PIP insurance in no-fault states.

 Drivers Who Cause Accidents

 In states like Texas, drivers who cause accidents use their insurance to pay for the other injured drivers' bills after a crash.
 Fault is determined through the legal process that includes establishing the at-fault party owed you a duty of care and breached that duty through their negligence, carelessness, or recklessness.
-This breach caused your injuries, which in turn, caused you to suffer damages.
+This breach caused your injuries, which, in turn, caused you to suffer damages.
 The personal injury claims process is complex, which is one huge reason why you want to work with a lawyer who can offer guidance after a car accident.

 Minimum Insurance Requirements in Texas